lsst-dm/dmtn-056/dataunits.rst

         This method must be used to populate the ``unit_pack`` field in the :ref:``sql_Dataset table`.

-    .. py::method:: expand(registry, values)
+    .. py::method:: expand(findfunc, values)

-        Transform a dictionary of DataUnit instances from a dictionary of DataUnit "values" by querying the given :py:class:`Registry`.
+        Transform a dictionary of DataUnit instances from a dictionary of DataUnit "values".

+        :param findfunc: a callable with the same signature and behavior :py:meth:`Registry.findDataUnit` or :py:meth:`DataUnit.findDataUnit`.

-        This can (and generally should) be used by concrete :ref:`Registries <Registry>` to implement :py:meth:`Registry.expand`, as it only uses :py:class:`Registry.query`.
+        This can (and generally should) be used by concrete :ref:`Registries <Registry>` to implement :py:meth:`Registry.expand`.

 SQL Representation